Meet Kelly Loeffler and Jeff Sprecher: the Most Corrupt Couple in Public Life

 The Most Corrupt Couple in the US

-So in a US political culture awash in corruption and subservience to any source of money, how do you become the most corrupt couple in the US?
+So, in a US political culture awash in corruption and subservience to any source of money, how do you become the most corrupt couple in the US?

 Here are some suggestions:

-• Become the ultimate opportunist, and a corrupt, blind Trump clone.
+• Become the ultimate opportunist and a corrupt, blind Trump clone.
 It also helps when you are in the same industry and work for the same company, in this case, the ICE.

 • Insider trading is the new norm in corporate governance.
-In this report by NPR, “data from the 1980s through last year and found that under the Trump administration, the SEC brought just 32 insider trading enforcement actions in 2019, the lowest number since 1996.”
+In this report by NPR, “data from the 1980s through last year found that under the Trump administration, the SEC brought just 32 insider trading enforcement actions in 2019, the lowest number since 1996.”
 This is the lowest number of insider trading cases since the Reagan administration.

 So, as we enter 2021, it looks like it’s open season on insider trading, making a mockery of corporate governance, and that situational ethics are the new norm.
 Caveat emptor.